Spanish Fairs: How to Celebrate Like Locals

 spanish feria

-Even if most music being played is Latino pop music, you should also be prepared to dance a sevillana which is a traditional folk dance of Seville and its region but danced at ferias and festivals all over Spain.
+It is a traditional folk dance of Seville and its region that is danced at ferias and festivals all over Spain.
 Customs vary from one town to another.

-Whereas sevillanas are being played almost everywhere at Seville’s April Fair, Ferias in Jerez or in Malaga are also open to Spanish oldies, disco pop classics or latin pop.
+Whereas sevillanas are played almost everywhere at Seville’s April Fair, Ferias in Jerez or Malaga are also open to Spanish oldies, disco pop classics, or Latin pop.

-Each sevillana song consists of 4 parts with a different dance each.
-Its music is very lighthearted and should not be mistaken as flamenco.
+Each Sevillana song consists of four parts, each featuring a different dance.
+Its music is very lighthearted and should not be mistaken for flamenco.

 A little tip: dance with a Spanish friend.
 She will make you feel comfortable and confident.
-Many cities also offer very cheap dancing lessons in the months before the beginning of the fair.
+Many cities also offer very cheap dancing lessons in the months before the fair begins.

 The rest is mostly about pretending to know what you are doing!